NSF: Michigan Tech Research Up 12 Percent

 August 2, 2007—

-The National Science Foundation's report on research expenditures shows Michigan Technological University's research program grew 12 percent from FY2004 to FY2005, Provost and Vice President for Research David Reed told the Board of Control Aug.
+The National Science Foundation's report on research expenditures shows Michigan Technological University's research program grew 12 percent from FY2004 to FY2005, Provost and Vice President for Research David Reed told the Board of Trustees Aug.
 2.

 Among institutions without a medical school, Michigan Tech ranks 79th in the nation and the highest in the state.
 Industrial funding makes up 10.6 percent of the university's research dollars, placing Michigan Tech 17th in the nation.